 - Chest congestion after eating or drinking

-- Coughing or choking when eating or drinking or right after
+- Coughing or choking during or after eating or drinking

 - Eating slowly